What causes droughts, and how do they affect coastal ecosystems and human communities?

 tropical Pacific Ocean.

-- Students will use various data sources to investigate stream-flow and drought conditions in selected locations.
+- Students will use various data sources to investigate stream-flow and drought conditions in

 Links to Overview Essays and Resources Needed for Student Research